adamwulf/GLPaint/ReadMe.txt

 The GLPaint sample application demonstrates how to support single finger painting using OpenGL ES.
 This sample also shows how to detect a "shake" motion of the device.

 By looking at the code you'll see how to set up an OpenGL ES view and use it for rendering painting strokes.
 The application creates a brush texture from an image by first drawing the image into a Core Graphics bitmap context.
 It then uses the bitmap data for the texture.
-The image used for a texture must have dimensions that are a power of 2.

 To use this sample, open it in Xcode and click Build and Go.
 After the application paints "Shake Me", shake the device to erase the words.
 Touch a color to choose it.
 Paint by dragging a finger.